RafaelyRezende/Born2BeRocky/README.md

 <code>hostnamectl set-hostname newhostname</code>

-NOTE: A reboot is necessary to see if the changes are permanent.
+<strong>NOTE</strong>: A reboot is necessary to see if the changes are permanent.
 Also, changing the hostname can lead to problems with services that utilize the hostname as a parameter in configuration files.

 ### Users and Groups